1

 「夫衡人者,皆欲割諸侯之地以予秦。 秦成,則高臺榭,美宮室,聽竽瑟之音,前有樓闕軒轅,後有長姣美人,國被秦患而不與其憂。 是故夫衡人日夜務以秦權恐愒諸侯以求割地,故願大王孰計之也。

 'Those who engage in horizontal alliances all desire to divide the feudal lords' lands to give to Qin.
 If Qin succeeds, then they build high towers and terraces, beautiful palaces, and listen to the sounds of reed pipes and zithers.
-In front they have tower gates and carriages; in the rear, tall and beautiful women.
+In front, they have tower gates and carriages; in the rear, tall and beautiful women.
 The states suffer Qin's calamities without the Qin sharing their worries.
-Therefore those who engage in horizontal alliances strive day and night with Qin's authority to frighten and threaten the feudal lords to seek the ceding of land.
-Therefore I wish Your Majesty to carefully calculate this.
+Therefore, those who engage in horizontal alliances strive day and night to use Qin's power to frighten and threaten the feudal lords into ceding land.
+I therefore wish Your Majesty to calculate this carefully.

 16